Morning Ireland: History

 When Fianna Fáil's former government minister Desmond O'Malley left the party, Morning Ireland broadcast his renowned "I stand by the Republic" speech for an extended period, angering then Taoiseach Charles Haughey.

 In 1994, Joe Little was due to co-present an edition of the programme from the RTÉ studio in Castlebar, County Mayo, during the European Parliament election of that year, when it was realised belatedly that it could not be heard in Dublin.
 Disaster was prevented by mere minutes.
 When the IRA announced its cease-fire that same year, Joe Little was in the Belfast studio beginning an interview with the former Secretary of State for Northern Ireland, Sir Patrick Mayhew, when the sound broke down live on air on a temporary basis.
 During one edition, the entire programme did malfunction, and, with interviews suspended and a commercial break impossible, Hanly intervened to prevent a complete disaster for several minutes by commenting to the show's previous guest: "There was one other question I wanted to ask you [...]".
 Joe Little interviewed Lady Valerie Goulding to commemorate the fiftieth anniversary of The Blitz of London by Germany.

 In 1999, for Christmas Eve, the programme focused on those killed during The Troubles.
-Contributors to that programme included world leaders such as Bertie Ahern, Tony Blair, Bill Clinton and Mary McAleese.
+Contributors to that programme included world leaders such as Bertie Ahern, Tony Blair, Bill Clinton, and Mary McAleese.
 In 2005, a Mary McAleese interview for the programme caused controversy when she compared the children of Northern Ireland to Nazis.
-Ian Paisley, Jr. replied, "So much for bridge-building Mary", and described her remarks as "irrational and insulting".
+Ian Paisley Jr replied, "So much for bridge-building Mary", and described her remarks as "irrational and insulting".
 The Orange Institution cancelled a meeting it had ordered with McAleese as a result.

 During the 2000s recession, an outside broadcast took place in the Waterford Crystal plant as employees barricaded themselves inside in a bid to save their careers.
-In another episode Minister for Finance, Brian Lenihan criticised John Murray for his "dangerous and irresponsible" line of questioning him about Irish banks.
+In another episode Minister for Finance, Brian Lenihan, criticised John Murray for his "dangerous and irresponsible" line of questioning about Irish banks.